Skip to main content

 How it works

-Example: a 30-year-old earning $75,000 who contributes 8% with a 50% employer match up to 6% of salary, starting from $25,000, could reach roughly $1,000,000+ by age 65 at a 7% average return.
+Example: a 30-year-old earning $75,000 who contributes 8% ($500/month) with a 50% match up to 6% of salary ($187.50/month of free money), starting from a $25,000 balance, reaches about $1.53 million by 65 at a 7% average return.
+Only about $314,000 of that is contributions — the other $1.2 million is compound growth.

 FAQ